 Over the years, we at ITM TwentyFirst have been leaders in peer education.
 The TOLI Handbook, a free download available here as a PDF, provides industry peers with a single source guide for managing trust-owned life insurance (TOLI) trusts and policies.
 We have, over the years, provided hundreds of hours of professional CE for several professional designations.
 Our staff is encouraged and incentivized to seek [...]

 What is most important when determining the liability of a trustee’s actions?
 Over the years, we have noticed that the knowledge of TOLI trustees varies from trust company to trust company.
-After publishing the TOLI Handbook in 2018, we thought we would “chunk it down” in 2019 with the TOLI Challenge—a series of questions designed to test the knowledge of the typical TOLI trustee.
-We [...]
+After publishing the TOLI Handbook, we thought we would “chunk it down” with the TOLI Challenge—a series of questions designed to test the knowledge of the typical TOLI trustee.
+We will be publishing questions [...]

 As a TOLI trustee, you have a fiduciary responsibility to ensure that every transaction - either a new policy sale or replacement is not only suitable for your client, but also in your client’s best interest.

-In our last blog, we wrote about remediation and the challenges that TOLI trustees have when managing a policy.
+We recently wrote about remediation and the challenges that TOLI trustees have when managing a policy.
 Remediation is not just developing the best options for an under performing policy, increasingly it means maximizing the value of a policy that a grantor believes is no longer needed, or one whose expected funding has stopped.
-These decisions must be well-thought-out and every data point [...]
+These decisions must be well-thought-out and every data point that can be [...]

-As the federal estate tax laws changed in the last year, the use of new irrevocable life insurance trusts (ILITs) diminished, but the work required to administer existing ILITs went up along with the potential liability attached to the asset class.
+As the federal estate tax laws changed, the use of new irrevocable life insurance trusts (ILITs) diminished, but the work required to administer existing ILITs went up along with the potential liability attached to the asset class.
 There are several reasons for this.
-As a country, we are aging and the population of the average TOLI portfolio is aging too.
-For [...]
+1. As a country, we are aging and the population of the average TOLI portfolio is aging too.
+For example, 25% of [...]